hired@UCB - Careers, Employability and Placements Service

 We can help you secure part-time employment and/or voluntary work, which will further enhance your employability skills.

 Unitemps is our campus-based recruitment agency.
 Whether you would like part-time work during term time, seasonal work or full-time work during the academic holiday periods, Unitemps is here to help you.
-You can register by visiting the Unitemps website or visit our Recruitment Consultants within hired@UCB on the Seventh Floor of the Summer Row Campus.
+You can register by visiting the Unitemps website or visit our Recruitment Consultants within hired@UCB on the Ground Floor of the Moss House Campus.

 Our Hired Connect portal provides students and alumni with online access to a wide variety of vacancies.
 There roles are provided to us directly by employers looking for UCB graduates.
 The search functionality will show you ALL jobs in the area and sector that you are looking for, and the ones uploaded for you by us will ALWAYS be at the top.
 This enables you to search for suitable vacancies wherever you are based.